UnicordDev/Unicord/README.md

 ## Acknowledgements
  - [DSharpPlus](https://github.com/DSharpPlus/DSharpPlus) Contributors, for providing a wonderful base on which I've built much of this
- - Any member of my [Discord server](https://discord.gg/NfneAaS) who's given me any tips, feedback or guidence! <3
+ - Any member of my [Discord server](https://discord.gg/NfneAaS) who's given me any tips, feedback or guidance! <3